EnnyvanBeest/EnnyvanBeest.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-Thanks for visiting my website.

 I am a neuroscientist interested in the distributed coding of cognitive tasks.
 I work as a senior research associate on the distributed coding of spatial navigation in the shared lab of Professors Matteo Carandini and Kenneth Harris at University College London.
 I also developed [UnitMatch](https://github.com/EnnyvanBeest/UnitMatch), software to track individual neurons across longitudinal recordings with high-density probes, such as Neuropixels.

 During my PhD-training at the Netherlands Institute for Neuroscience with Professor Roelfsema, Professor Willuhn, and Dr. Self, I studied the distributed coding of visual perception and (delayed) decision-making.

 I aspire to head a research group studying the unique and shared mechanisms of different cognitive tasks using behavioral, experimental, and computational neuroscience techniques.

-22-03-2025 - This website is still under construction.